 In type 2 diabetes, beta cells churn out a lot of insulin early in the disease process; type 2 is characterized by both high glucose levels, and high insulin levels in the blood.
 The main problem is that the body's tissues are resistant to insulin, and can't use it properly.
 As type 2 diabetes progresses over time, however, the beta cells seem to wear out, and eventually produce less insulin.
 Some people with type 2 diabetes end up having to take insulin because their beta cells are not producing enough of it.

 In type 1 diabetes, the beta cells do not produce enough insulin.
 This is generally due to the death of the beta cells.
 By the time someone is diagnosed with type 1 diabetes, they may have lost 70-80% of their beta cells (it is thought, although more recent studies are testing this number).
 Beta cell loss occurs gradually over time, beginning before diagnosis, and continuing afterwards, until most beta cells are lost (Cnop et al. 2005).
 However, new research is also finding that some people with type 1 continue to produce insulin for many years (Davis et al. 2014; Oram et al. 2014), and that beta cell dysfunction (not just death) may also be a significant cause of high blood sugar, at least around the time of diagnosis (Pugliese et al. 2014).
 Further new research suggests that beta cell mass and function is actually maintained until just before diagnosis, and declines rapidly after diagnosis (Rodriguez-Calvo et al. 2017).
 Interestingly, more new research is finding that some beta cells can be resistant to the autoimmune attack, which may be why some people keep some beta cell function for many years (Holmes 2017; Rui et al. 2017).
+It appears that some beta cells do persist in some people with type 1 diabetes, although not everyone, and that new ones are not being made (Lam et al. 2017).

 Type 1 diabetes is an autoimmune disease, and beta cell death in type 1 is thought to be largely due to an autoimmune attack on the beta cells (Narendran et al. 2005).
 The attack on the beta cells is a type of inflammatory reaction called "insulitis."
 During the development of diabetes, beta cells are very susceptible to inflammatory proteins (cytokines).
 Inflammation can cause the beta cells to actually present themselves as targets of the immune system, enhancing the T cell attack that kills them (Gorasia et al. 2014).